Water Everywhere

 Here Comes the Rain

 "There was a lightning strike nearby," said a familiar voice from somewhere in the kitchen.
+As if on queue, big, fat raindrops began falling, and the cats awoke and rocketed inside.

 "You startled me," I said.
-"I didn't know you were there."

 "By the way," she said, "if you're out this morning, my meds are ready at the pharmacy."

 Just as she finished that sentence, the sky became darker.
-It was as though the sun had given up the ghost and we were living in a wet, wild, and windblown world.
+It was as though the sun had given up the ghost, and we were living in a wet, wild, and windblown world.

 I remember thinking, in a light-hearted sort of way, that here was another case of just one damned thing after another.
 Nothing to be done, of course, other than taking life as it comes, and life was currently still raining in heavy traffic on Oleander Boulevard.
 Sunshine would have to wait.